 Click on the links below to find out more about the child psychology books that interest you.

-I CAN BE ME supports mental health professionals, other helping professionals and parents who want to help children of alcoholic and drug addicted parents.
+I CAN BE ME supports mental health professionals, other helping professionals and parents who want to help children of addicted family members.
 Although I Can Be Me addresses family problems from the perspective of children whose parents and/or other family members are addicted, this book also supports children who are experiencing other family problems.

 There are two versions of I Can Be Me, one a work book version for children aged 4 to 6, the other is for young people aged 7 to 12.
 These two versions of the book contain similar content, but differ in the presentation of the content.